Common types of health insurance plans

 • Indemnity plans may limit the number of times you can access a particular service annually.
 They can also restrict the total amount of benefits you can receive in a year.
 So, these plans may not provide enough coverage if you have a severe health condition.

-• Because indemnity plans aren’t ACA policies, your insurer can refuse you from enrolling in one if you have a pre-existing condition.
+• Because indemnity plans aren’t ACA policies, your insurer can decline to enroll you in one if you have a pre-existing condition.
 If they let you enroll, they can choose not to cover treatment for your pre-existing illness.

-• Indemnity plans aren’t a substitute for a health plan with MEC.
+• Indemnity plans aren’t a substitute for qualified health plans with MEC.

 Catastrophic health plans